chiarazappala/webpage/content/authors/admin/_index.md

 ## About Me

-I am a Postdoctoral Fellow at the Center for Collective Learning at the Corvinus University of Budapest.
-My reserach focuses on inequality and success in complex social systems, from sports to academic publishing and software development.
+I am a Postdoctoral Fellow at the Copenhagen Center for Social Data Science.
+My research focuses on inequality and success in complex social systems, from sports to academic publishing, with a particular interest in gender disparities.